cjunho/cjh/PFE_sp3/Readme.md

 - Time evolution of maximum/A can be plotted by running file `PFE_sp3_maxA.py`.

 Running time table when varying spatial resolution $\Delta y(1,1/2,1/4)$ where $\Delta x\approx\Delta y=200$. $T$ is the total simulation time defined as $T=t_{end}-t_{0}$ with $t_0=0{\rm s}$. $\Delta t=0.7139{\rm s}$ or $\Delta t BLE=0.005$.
 In order to change order of basis, modify nCG (currently setting nCG=2).
 For $N_y$, modify multiple (currently setting mutiple=1), for $\Delta t BLE$ modify dtBLE(currently setting dtBLE=1/200).
 All simuations were run on 40 cores of Leeds' arc4-HPC.
-- I note that for the first simulation "PFE-SP3-001-CG2- $\Delta y$", you should set $N_x=120$ manually, not modifying multiple.
+- I note that for the first simulation "PFE-SP3-001-CG2- $\Delta y$", you should set Nx=120 in the code pot_sp3.py manually, not modifying multiple.

 Simulation |$\epsilon$|$\delta$| $L_x$ (m) | $L_y$ (m) |$L_z=H_0$ (m) | $T$ (s) |$\Delta t BLE$ | $N_x$ | $N_y$ |$N_z$| run-time
 :---        | :---      | :---    | :---       | :---       |:---           |:---      | :---           | :---    |:---   |:---| :---